A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: A Dual Active-Set Algorithm

 \subsection{LDL$^T$ factorization}

-The matrix $M_k M_k^T$ is central in Algorithm \ref{alg:dual-as}, partly because of whether it is singular or not results in different modes (Steps \ref{step:nonsingular-start}-\ref{step:innerstop} or Steps \ref{step:singular-start}-\ref{step:singular-stop}, respectively), but also since it is used to compute $\lambda^*_k$ in Step \ref{step:nonsingular-subproblem} or $p_k$ in Step \ref{step:singular-subproblem}.
+Matrix $M_k M_k^T$ is central in Algorithm \ref{alg:dual-as}, partly because of whether it is singular or not results in different modes (Steps \ref{step:nonsingular-start}-\ref{step:innerstop} or Steps \ref{step:singular-start}-\ref{step:singular-stop}, respectively), but also since it is used to compute $\lambda^*_k$ in Step \ref{step:nonsingular-subproblem} or $p_k$ in Step \ref{step:singular-subproblem}.
 We will now show that the above-mentioned operations can be efficiently performed by factorizing $M_k M_k^T=L D L^T$, where $L$ is a lower unit triangular matrix and $D$ is a diagonal matrix.
-That is, singularity of $M_k M_k^T$ can easily be indentified, described in Section \ref{ssec:ldl-kkt-indentify}, and the system of linear equations defining $\lambda^*_k$ and $p_k$ can be efficiently solved, described in Section \ref{ssec:ldl-kkt-nonsing} and Section \ref{ssec:ldl-kkt-sing}, respectively.
-Moreover, since only a single row of $M_k$ is either added or removed between iterations in Algorithm \ref{alg:dual-as}, $L$ and $D$ can be recursively updated, described in Section \ref{ssec:ldlupdate}, which reduces the computational complexity significantly.
+In particular, we show in Section \ref{ssec:ldl-kkt-indentify} that the singularity of $M_k M_k^T$ can easily be indentified, and in Section \ref{ssec:ldl-kkt-nonsing} and Section \ref{ssec:ldl-kkt-sing} we show that the system of linear equations defining $\lambda^*_k$ and $p_k$ can be efficiently solved.
+Moreover, since only a single row of $M_k$ is either added or removed between iterations in Algorithm \ref{alg:dual-as}, $L$ and $D$ can be recursively updated, as described in Section \ref{ssec:ldlupdate}, which reduces the computational complexity of the algorithm significantly.